jensjepsen/mus/README.md

     - [ ] A single method to patch everything
     - [ ] Add tests that actually use pyodide?
 - [ ] Add pyodide example page
+- [ ] Remove need for using a wrapper client when passing clients to llm